The Spatial Distribution of Satellite Galaxies Selected from Redshift Space: Introduction

-Here we choose to focus on the spatial distribution of satellite galaxies that have been selected using redshift space criteria.
-We use a mock redshift survey of the first Millennium Run simulation\footnote{http://www.mpa-garching.mpg.de/millennium} (MRS; Springel et al.\ 2005) to investigate the real space distribution of satellite galaxies around relatively isolated host galaxies, where the satellites are selected in the same way that one would select satellites from a redshift survey of our universe.
+Here we use a mock redshift survey of the first Millennium Run simulation\footnote{http://www.mpa-garching.mpg.de/millennium} (MRS; Springel et al.\ 2005) to investigate the real space distribution of satellite galaxies that have been selected in the same way one would select satellites from a redshift survey of our universe.
 The MRS followed the growth of structure in a $\Lambda$CDM cosmology ($H_0 = 73$~km~sec$^{-1}$~Mpc$^{-1}$, $\Omega_{m0} + \Omega_{b0} = 0.25$, $\Omega_{b0} = 0.04$, $\Omega_{\Lambda 0} = 0.75$, $n=1$, $\sigma_8 = 0.9$) from a redshift $z = 127$ to $z=0$ using $N = 2160^3$ dark matter particles of mass $m_p = 8.6\times 10^8 h^{-1} M_\odot$.
 The simulation volume is a cubical box with periodic boundary conditions and a comoving sidelength of $L = 500 h^{-1}$~Mpc.
 A TreePM method was used to evaluate the gravitational force law, and a softening length of $5h^{-1}$~kpc was used.

-Previous studies of the spatial distributions of satellite galaxies in $\Lambda$CDM universes have focused on the distribution that results when the satellites are selected using full 3D information (i.e., not redshift space selection).
-Studies of the locations of luminous satellite galaxies obtained from semi-analytic galaxy formation models generally agree that, when selected in 3D, the satellites trace the dark matter distribution reasonably well, both within galaxy clusters and within individual, large host galaxies (e.g., Gao et al.\ 2004; Kang et al.\ 2005; Sales et al.\ 2007).
-Using gas dynamics simulations, however, Nagai \& Kravtsov (2005) found that the concentration of the radial distribution of simulated cluster galaxies was systematically lower than that of the surrounding cluster dark matter.
+Previous studies of the spatial distributions of satellite galaxies in $\Lambda$CDM universes have focused on the distribution that results when the satellites are selected using 3D information.
+Studies of the locations of satellite galaxies obtained from semi-analytic galaxy formation models (SAMs) generally agree that, when selected in 3D, the satellites trace the dark matter distribution reasonably well, both within galaxy clusters and around individual, large host galaxies (e.g., Gao et al.\ 2004; Kang et al.\ 2005; Sales et al.\ 2007).
+Using hydrodynamical simulations, however, Nagai \& Kravtsov (2005) found that the distribution of simulated cluster galaxies had a lower concentration than the surrounding cluster dark matter.